― Meta Forksclove-Liebeskind (forksclovetofu), Thursday, 17 September 2015 12:09 (four years ago) link

 if it ended with the rolling guy running out of stamina then getting one-shotted by his opponent it'd be more true to my dark souls experiences for sure

-― Butt here is always time for the John Mayer Trio or Sting. (bizarro gazzara), Tuesday, 2 February 2016 14:53 (three years ago) link
+― Butt here is always time for the John Mayer Trio or Sting. (bizarro gazzara), Tuesday, 2 February 2016 14:53 (four years ago) link

 looks predictably fuckin' awesome.